telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/use-different-editors-based-on-data-item-property.md

 # Use Editors Based on Data Item Property

-The example below demonstrates how to use different editors based on a property from the current data item record.
+The following example demonstrates how to use different editors based on a property from the current data item record.

 ###### Example